andremaia-nemuru/nemuru-components-storybook/README.md

 npm start # runs rollup with watch flag
 ```

-We'll also be running our `example/` create-react-app that's linked to the local version of your `react-poop-emoji` module.
+We'll also be running our `newmuru-merchant` create-react-app that's linked to the local version of your `nemuru-components` module.

 ```bash
 # (in another tab)